GoogleCloudPlatform/magic-modules/tpgtools/README.md

 You can specify a version such as `beta` using the `--version`:

 ```
 go run . --path "api" --overrides "overrides" --output ~/tpg-fork --version "beta"
 ```

 ### Accessory Code

-To generate accessory code such as `serializarion`, you can specify the `--mode`:
+To generate accessory code such as `serialization`, you can specify the `--mode`:

 ```
 go run . --path "api" --overrides "overrides" --output ~/some/dir --mode "serialization"